-Clay County- 30 minutes travel time London-1 hour travel time Lexington- 2.5 hours travel time Late travel plans \$100.00 if not completed 4 weeks before break (includes ticket, travel money, driver name) Airport Minor Escort \$50.00 each way Airport Early/Late \$50.00 for flights departing or arriving between 6:00 PM and 9:00 AM.
+Clay County- 30 minutes travel time \$8.00-25.00 London-1 hour travel time \$10.00-50.00 Lexington- 2.5 hours travel time \$25.00-175.00 \$100.00 if not completed 4 weeks before break (includes ticket, travel money, driver name) Airport Minor Escort \$50.00 each way Airport Early/Late \$50.00 for flights departing or arriving between 6:00 PM and 9:00 AM.
 Most of these would use cab services; however, if we are notified of a short delay we will try to have someone wait.
-Late Pick up Fee \$20.00 per hour for students not picked up at the dorm • by 3:00 PM on a required break.
-Emergency overnight stay \$50.00 per night if the student must be housed overnight other than in the dormitory (i.e. cancelled flights, weather issues, overbooked flights, unpaid fees, etc.) Emergency room \$20.00 per hour until a parent/guardian arrives to take over their care.
+Late Pick up Fee \$20.00 per hour for students not picked up at the dorm by 3:00 PM on a required break.
+Emergency overnight stay \$50.00 per night if the student must be housed overnight other than in the dormitory (i.e. cancelled flights, weather issues, overbooked flights, unpaid fees, etc.) Emergency room • Hospital admissions \$20.00 per hour until a parent/guardian arrives to take over their care.
 A student under 18 will not be left alone.
 Urgent care Students who become ill or have an accident not requiring the emergency room will be transported to the appropriate facility.
 The fee based on the location will be billed to the custodial account.
-These fees apply to a sports injury, illness, or accident.
+These fees apply to a sports injury, To a (TO FIVE CAST A CT) illness, or accident.
 Tests (TOEFL, SAT, ACT) These tests must always be scheduled through the Guidance office.
-They will be billed based on the location and number of students attending.
-College Sports Tryouts e based on the location and number of students attending.
-College Visits/Interviews Several group college trips are provided by OBI each 6 year for no charge.
+They will be billed based on the G 11 location and number of students attending.
+College Sports Tryouts Must be arranged through the Athletic Director.
+Fees based on the location and number of students attending.
+College Visits/Interviews Several group college trips are provided by OBI each year for no charge.
 Individual college visits, including transportation, should be arranged by the parent/ guardian without the use of the school staff.